gcallah/demo-repo3/README.md

 ## Requirements

+### Game endpoints:
+- List all available games
+- Get a description of a game
+- Create a game
+- Delete a game

+### User endpoints:
+- Signup
+- Signin
+- List all available users
+- Get a description of a user
+- Delete a user

+### Character type endpoints:
 - List all available character types
 - Get a description of a character type

+### In-game actions:
 - List all active characters
-- Signup
-- Signin
 - Describe a locale
 - Allow character to move
 - Allow character to act